zyxophoj/private_dig/privedit.md

 privedit save
 ```

-Alternatively, to take advantage of teh Galkaxy'sd ability to fit 4 launchers - and therefore fire 4 missiles at once:
+Alternatively, to take advantage of the Galkaxy's ability to fit 4 launchers - and therefore fire 4 missiles at once:

 ```
 privedit load savefile.sav